Chieri: Chieri's Focaccia

-This town has among its culinary specialties a sweet flatbread, a recipe completely homemade, which is eaten at the end of a meal.
+This town has among its culinary specialities a sweet flatbread, a completely homemade recipe, which is eaten at the end of a meal.
 In order to prepare it, it is necessary to use a dough made of water, flour, milk, eggs, butter, sugar and beer yeast.
 This mix is then put in the oven so that it can caramelize.
-These days one can buy the traditional version, which weighs half a kilo.
+These days, one can buy the traditional version, which weighs half a kilo.

 Library

-In Chieri there is the Nicolo and Paola Francone Library.
-The project for the renovation of the building and its furniture was given to the architect and library expert, Gianfranco Franchini from Genoa.
+In Chieri, there is the Nicolo and Paola Francone Library.
+The project for the renovation of the building and its furniture was given to the architect and library expert Gianfranco Franchini from Genoa.
 He renovated the interior design with pragmatism, having as a priority the use of pieces of furniture from the 1950s to set up the library.
 For Franchini, those pieces of furniture had to be in line with the design style of the former cotton mill Tabasso.